public-awesome/daos/contracts/sg-nft-group/README.md

-# Stargaze NFT Stake Contract
+# Stargaze NFT Group Contract

-A contract that does membership based on NFT "staking".
-Anyone can stake an NFT to the contract to become a member.
+A contract that does membership based on NFT ownership in a specific collection.
+Anyone can send an NFT to the contract to become a member.
 1 NFT = 1 vote.

 This is an implementation of [cw4 spec](../../packages/cw4/README.md).